Color blindness may be a hereditary

 DETECTION AND DIAGNOSIS

-Color vision deficiency is most commonly detected with special colored
+Color vision deficiency is most commonly detected with particular colored

 charts called the Ishihara Test Plates.
 On each plate is a number